Deliciously fragrant and addictively spicy, Chinese Chili Oil (Chili Crisp) is a basic condiment you’ll keep stocked in your fridge all year long!

 - heat proof bowl (ceramic or stainless steel)

 - 2 Tbsp sichuan pepper crushed

 - 2 bay leaves

 - 4 star anise

 - 1 cup grapeseed or vegetable oil (not olive oil)

 - 1 tsp salt (or to taste)

 - Add all ingredients (except oil) to a heat proof container.

-- Using a candy thermometer, heat oil in a small saucepan to 370F.
+- Heat oil in a small saucepan to 370F, using a candy thermometer.

 - Pour oil into heat proof container with the rest of the ingredients.
 Everything will sizzle and bubble.
 Mix gently with heatproof spoon (not plastic) and set aside to cool.